 - Alternatively, a density curve can be used in place of a histogram, as a smoothed estimate of the underlying distribution.

 - A violin plot compares numeric value distributions between groups by plotting a density curve for each group.

 - The box plot is another way of comparing distributions between groups, but with a summary of statistics rather than an estimated distributional shape.

 Another task that shows up in data exploration is understanding the relationship between data features.
 The chart types below can be used to plot two or more variables against one another to observe trends and patterns between them.

 - The scatter plot is the standard way of showing the relationship between two variables.

-- Scatter plots can also be expanded to additional variables by adding color, shape, or size to each point as indicators, as in a bubble plot.
+- Scatter plots can also be expanded to additional variables by adding color, shape, or size to each point as indicators, as in a bubble chart.